Best-of-Both-Worlds for Heavy-Tailed Markov Decision Processes: Proof of Regret Bounds for Unknown Transition

-Similar to the analysis in adversarial regime, by setting $\delta = T^{-3}$, the regret when $\gE$ does not hold is a constant that does not relate to $T$.
+Similar to the analysis in adversarial regime, by setting $\delta = T^{-3}$, the regret contribution from $\gE^c$ is independent of $T$ up to problem-dependent polynomial factors and is absorbed by the final $\gO(\cdot)$ terms.
 Therefore, we only consider the case when $\gE$ happens.